 As we know all behaviours increase due to reinforcement and, in my opinion, the number one reason dogs stop tugging is because people reinforce it.
 Yes you do!
 Lets say your puppy was tugging madly and loving it, so while working a recall the puppy races to you and you put down the toy to tug.
 However the puppy can smell that garlic liver in your pocket so he won’t tug.
 You dance the toy around to try to get the puppy to go after it and finally you shove it in his face, still he won’t be persuaded.
 The puppy won’t tug.
 Meanwhile, you think you need to reward him for coming when he was called and since he doesn’t want the tug, you give him the garlic liver in your pocket .
 If I have said it once I have said it a thousand times, “dogs are far better at shaping people than people are at shaping dogs.”
 Since reinforcement builds behaviour what did you just reinforce?
 You rewarded the dog for ignoring the toy and NOT tugging when asked.
 Reinforcement builds behaviour and that is exactly what you get, a dog that chooses not to tug when asked.

 Creating tug drive often involved coming up with unique toys for your dog to tug on.
 It is no secret that , DeCaff, my Jack Russell Mix’s favourite toy is a plastic flyswatter.
 It is golden, she just loves it.
 I used the value for the flyswater to create tug drive for more “normal” tug toys.
 So at camp this weekend we came up with a list of unique things that often inspire non-tugging dogs to want to tug.
-I will post this list later but am appealing to all of you to send in your ideas.
 What have you used to create tug drive in a dog that previously was hesitant to tug?
 Let me know!